city of greenville sc

 Ms. Reynolds has served on the Board of Directors for the Greenville Convention

-She has also been involved with the Downtown Business Association, Augusta Road
+has also been involved with the Downtown Business Association, Augusta Road Business

-South Carolina Board of Medical Examiners, Metropolitan Arts Council, “Bring the
+Carolina Board of Medical Examiners, Metropolitan Arts Council, “Bring the Arts

-Arts to Life” committee, CEO Roundtable, Greenville Chamber of Commerce, United
+to Life” committee, CEO Roundtable, Greenville Chamber of Commerce, United Way Coordinator

-Way Coordinator for Retail Businesses, Pediatric Hematology/Oncology Unit at Greenville
+for Retail Businesses, Pediatric Hematology/Oncology Unit at Greenville Memorial

-2003 recipient of the Leukemia Foundation “Woman of the Year.”
-Ms. Reynolds
+recipient of the Leukemia Foundation “Woman of the Year.”
+Ms. Reynolds was involved

 Gaye G. Sprague